Shad0w-ops/H.I.V.E/README.md

 ### Shodan Crawler:

-The shodan crawler utilises the shodan API to generate JSON formatted reports on a given IP address passively and saves the report in the Shodan_Output folder
+The shodan crawler utilises the shodan API to generate YAML formatted reports on a given IP address passively and saves the report in the Shodan_Output folder

 ### IP Geolocation: